apache/kylin/README.md

 For normal users, the application in the above picture means `Kylin Web`, which contains a web interface for cube building, querying and all sorts of management.
 Kylin Web launches a query engine for querying and a cube build engine for building cubes.
 These two engines interact with the components in Hadoop CLI, like hive and hbase.

-For more details please visit [On-CLI installation](https://github.com/KylinOLAP/Kylin/wiki/On-CLI-installation).
+For a hands-on tutorial please visit [On-CLI installation](https://github.com/KylinOLAP/Kylin/wiki/On-CLI-installation).

 #### Off-CLI Installation ####